raycast/utils/docs/utils-reference/functions/executeSQL.md

 ### Return

-Returns a `Promise` that resolves to an array of objects representing the query results, or `undefined` if an error occurs.
+Returns a `Promise` that resolves to an array of objects representing the query results.

 ## Example